sisodia-a/jmr24_generativevisualdesign/README.md

 * **brand_circa_movement_s10_mean_params_test2.csv**: mean visual characteristics of all watches in the test2 dataset.
 * **brand_circa_movement_s10_mean_params_train.csv**: mean visual characteristics of all watches in the train dataset.

-Execute the following commands to produce Figure 5, G.1 and G.2 of the paper.

 ```
 python main_viz.py --name brand_circa_movement_s10
 ```